Sections Of This Article:

 Another difference between art and design is whether the main focus is on aesthetics (with art) or functionality (with design).
 This is related to the previous part of the definition of art, but is somewhat different (since aesthetics is not necessarily the same as enjoyment, and can even be the opposite).
 For more on the meaning of aesthetics and how it relates to watches, see my blog post on aesthetic watches.

-Watches have mostly been based on functionality until recently, with the evolution of society focusing more on uniqueness, emotional expression, personal exploration and other qualities of art, along with everyone now having the exact time on their smartphone.
-Less than a century ago, the question about watches being art would not occur, because watches were, although decorated (see below), very much based on their timekeeping functionality.
+Watches have mostly been based on functionality until recently, with the evolution of society now focusing more on uniqueness, emotional expression, personal exploration and other qualities of art, along with everyone now having the exact time on their smartphone.
+Less than a century ago, the question about watches being art would not occur, because watches were, although decorated (see below), very much focused on their timekeeping functionality.
 But a lot has changed since then.

 A watch can be art even if it has a function, if most of the focus is on the aesthetic.
 The converse is also relevant . . . some watches now have no timekeeping function, like the Haldimann H9 (below), but that doesn’t automatically make them art.